Satnam14/chess/README.md

 # Chess

+Introduction

+Each player begins the game with 16 pieces: one king, one queen, two rooks, two knights, two bishops, and eight pawns.
+Each of the six piece types moves differently.
+The most powerful piece is the queen and the least powerful piece is the pawn.
+The objective is to 'checkmate' the opponent's king by placing it under an inescapable threat of capture.
+To this end, a player's pieces are used to attack and capture the opponent's pieces, while supporting their own.
+In addition to checkmate, the game can be won by voluntary resignation by the opponent, which typically occurs when too much material is lost, or if checkmate appears unavoidable.
+A game may also result in a draw in several ways.

 How to download and run

 1. Install Ruby.
 If you already have installed Ruby then skip to step 2